sbweeden/fido2-node-clients/README.md

 ### Establishing FIDO Attestation artifacts

 The first step to using the assets in this repository is to generate yourself a set of attestation keys for the various attestation types supported by the client.
-Scripts that run on MacOS
+A script is provided that run on MacOS and Linux.

 After cloning the repository change into the `certs` directory and run the `./generate_attestation_certs.sh` script.
 An example is shown here:
 ```